What is Law Review?

 The Editorial Board is selected by the outgoing Editorial Board from within Law Review membership ranks.
 Membership on the Law Review Editorial Board is an honor and a significant time commitment.
 Board members receive both credit and stipends for their service.

-The Law Review receives tremendous support from Brigid Bennett in Law School Publications, as well as the Law Review Faculty Advisor, Professor Larry Alexander.
+The Law Review receives tremendous support from Assistant Director for Law Journals, Brigid Bennett, in Law Student Affairs, as well as the Law Review Faculty Advisor, Professor Larry Alexander.